-Engineering technology students may earn a minor in business administration by earning a C or better in six business courses plus at least one economics course.
-The economics requirement may be satisfied with MIME 2600 or with both ECON 1150 and 1200.
-The six business courses must include BUAD 2040 and should be chosen according to the rules in this catalog in the College of Business section.
+Engineering technology students may earn a minor in business administration by earning a C or better in six business courses, plus at least one economics course.
+The economics requirement is satisfied with ECON 1150 and 1200.
+The six business courses must include BUAD 2040 and should be chosen according to the rules in this catalog in the College of Business Administration section.
 For students whose goal is to earn an M.B.A., the following six courses are recommended: